renlulu/ParseProject/minerstat/project.md

 ---
+name: minerstat
-name: minerstatdescription: Shows estimated statistics and earnings on mining for different cryptocurrencies.
+description: Shows estimated statistics and earnings on mining for different cryptocurrencies.
 logo: No
 categories: Mining
 status: Live